kevindente/jsFixtures/readme.md

-jsfixtures allows you to load HTML content to be used by your tests.
+jsFixtures allows you to load HTML content to be used by your tests.
 It's a straight port of the fixtures portion of the jasmine-jquery project (even the bulk of this readme comes directly from that project).
 All the credit belongs to the creators of jasmine-jquery, I've just repackaged it into a more convenient form.